dali-lab/build/milestones/week03/feature-specification.md

 ---

-Create a document outlining the list of features and functionality of the proposed solution.
-This is an iterative document that will change over time, and is required before moving to the next step.
-Your entire group should be involved in creating this, not just your PM or design team.

-The Feature Spec must be **submitted** to and **approved** by the DALI Staff.
+### What is a Feature Spec?

-The feature spec is a document that is a walk-though of your project from the users perspective.
-It provides a listing of all the features you are envisioning for the product.
-The feature spec functions as your overall plan for the project.
-Rather than thinking about it as locking you in, use this as an opportunity to think through your product in detail.
+The feature spec is a document that is a walk-though story of your project from the users perspective.
+This is the **master story for your prototype**.
+  * It provides a listing of all the features you are envisioning for the product.
+  * It functions as your overall plan for the project.
+  * It is as an opportunity to think through your product in detail.

-Think of it as a living document, don’t be afraid to change it later as your ideas about the project mature.
-This should not be longer than a page for most projects.
-It’s really the story of what using the app is like from the end user perspective.
+  * It may change later as your ideas about the project mature.

-[EXAMPLE Feature Spec ](https://docs.google.com/document/d/1pWNzAXyMH1gEyB6JDcAEkzpnNypdZPcqe3v6B2Uov7w)
+  * It involves your entire team.

+## Requirements:

+* [ ] Identify the **5 and 10 core features** to focus on in the first design sprint.
+(Use the Connecting Features task to help select which features.)

+Example:
+* Alarm options (sounds, wakeup timeframe)
+* Snooze options (sounds, time, interactions to snooze again)
+* Community space - for posting/answering/upvoting better wake up experiences
+* Sleep Pattern Analysis
+* How it works breakdown
+* Contact customer service

-Break down the functionality by view for example:
+* [ ] Break down the functionality by view for example:
 * login page
 * profile with name, birthday, photo

+* [ ] Lace together all the features from your feature list into a cohesive script.
+  * Solidify the concept, the user, and the setting.
+  * Add detail to rely on later in the design phase (i.e. user testing, prototype creation, narration for the demo video).
+  * Define what happens on which pages.

+Example:
+* Just before shutting off the light to go to sleep, Susan opens her Wake Up app.
+* [loading page]
+* [home page]
+* She sets her *alarm time* for 7:00 and sees that she'll be getting 8 hours of sleep, a bit more than average.
+* [analysis page]
+* She briefly checks how much she slept the night before, and how well, before activating the monitor sleep mode and putting her phone to charge by her bed.
+* [sleeping mode]

+* [ ] Submit your Feature Spec for **approval** by the DALI Staff.

+[EXAMPLE Feature Spec ](https://docs.google.com/document/d/1pWNzAXyMH1gEyB6JDcAEkzpnNypdZPcqe3v6B2Uov7w)

 These should all be expressed as Github/Zenhub issues: